JJHPhoto/endlessknot/README.md

 ### 3. Resources

 My study group.
 Thank you so much Ian, Thomas & Macz!
+I 100% would not have been able to finish this without these 3!

 [JavaScript Password Generator by Traversy Media](https://www.youtube.com/watch?v=duNmhKgtcsI)